-Figure 4 depicts our calibration to Indian data, assuming no labor market frictions and no subsidies.
+Figure 4 depicts our calibration to Indian data assuming no labor market frictions and no subsidies.
 We refer to this as the baseline model.
-The dashed lines show the results for the complementarity assumption.
-We assume that public capital is split evenly between the two sectors.
-For the calibrated version with the parameter values from Table 2, we obtain the following results.
-First, GDP per capita grows persistently, as shown in Figure 3.
-Second, consistent with the observations in Table 1, the agriculture sector is shrinking over time: its employment share drops from 67% to 40%.
-The decline in agriculture's share of GDP is even larger proportionately, dropping from 56% to 30%.
-These declines are largely consistent with the asymmetry in the data in Table 1, which show that agriculture's share of GDP falls more rapidly than its employment share.
+The dashed lines show the results for the complementarity assumption.11 We assume that public capital is split evenly between the two sectors.
+For the calibrated version with the parameter values from Table 2 we obtain the following results First, GDP per capita grows persistently, as in Figure 3.
+Second, consistent with the observations in Table 1, the agricultural sector is shrinking over time: the employment share drops from 67% to 40%, a drop of about 28%.
+The drop in agriculture's share of GDP is larger - dropping by about 45% - from 56% to 30%.
+These drops are largely consistent with the asymmetry in the data in Table 1 which show that agriculture's share of GDP in the Indian data falls more rapidly than its employment share.
 The sizes of these relative drops are maintained if public and private capital are substitutes, rather than complements.
-The reason why overall GDP is lower when public and private capital are complements is that a limited amount of G constrains total output as this constrains the productivity of K. As a result, overall output is less than the case where K and G are substitutes.
-The substitutes of K and K are substitutes.
+The reason why overall GDP is lower when public and private capital are complements is that a limited amount of G constrains total output as this constrains the productivity of K. So overall output is less compared to the case where K and G are substitutes.12

-11In each experiment, we show two technological cases: (i) the case of private capital and public capital being complements, which we take to be the empirically valid assumption, and (ii) the case where they are substitutes.
+11In each experiment we show two technological cases: the case of private capital and public capital being complements (which we take to be the empirically valid assumption), and the case where they are substitutes.